BroKarim/21oss/README.md

 ## Project Structure

-OpenAlternative is built in Next.js App Router.
+21OSS is built in Next.js App Router.
 The project structure is organized as follows:

 - `/app` - Application routes and layouts (Next.js App Router)
 - `/components` - Reusable React components